Gear

 o Pull Cord- A 1/8 inch Amsteel Super pull cord is light and static enough to work like a charm.
 A small pull cord bag will make managing the cord an easier task.
 The downfall could be that the thin diameter is harder to manage and may form knots or tangle easier.
 The thin cord is also designated as pull cord and would be difficult to rappel off of in an emergency.
 (220+ feet recommended).

-6mm cords and larger are heavier and will take more space in your pack, but the up side is that they can be more useful in an emergency situations.
+6mm cords and larger are heavier and will take more space in your pack, but the upside is that they can be more useful in an emergency situation.

 o Carabiners- Carabiners have many uses on technical adventure and canyoneering routes.
 3 to 4 screw-gate carabiners will be useful for blocks, trailing rope bags, and hauling gear.
 Climbing grade carabiners are the standard.

-o Rope Bag- An optional piece, but highly recommended piece of equipment that could make your rope management easier, and drops more efficient.
-Rope bags makes trailing the rope easier, you can clip the bag to your harness then drop it once a clean landing spot is in view.
-Bags are also easy to stuff and can make rope management a smoother process.
+o Rope Bag- A highly recommended piece of gear that could make your rope management, and deployment easier and more efficient.
+Rope bags make trailing the rope easier, you can clip the bag to your harness then drop it once a clean landing spot is in view.

-o Fiddle Stick/ Retrievable Anchor- A toggle or retrievable anchor system is recommended for reducing rope grooves in the rock, preventing rope stick issues.
+o Fiddle Stick/ Retrievable Anchor- A toggle or retrievable anchor system is recommended for reducing rope grooves in the rock and may reduce rope retrieval issues if used properly.

 o Knee/ Elbow Pads- Recommended for those overhung starts where your knees are worth more to you than your pride.